Seremba/Seremba/README.md

 ### Hi there 👋, I am *Seremba Patrick*
- from Kampala, Uganda, and I do love working with Java, Spring on the backend, and React on the front-end when it comes to Development.
+ from Kampala, Uganda, and I do love working with Java, Spring Boot on the backend, and React on the front-end when it comes to Development.
 I also enjoy creating amazing websites with WordPress.
 When I am off the screen, I am playing a board game or reading a physical book.

 Skills: HTML, CSS, SCSS, JavaScript, React, Redux, Java, Spring, SQL, Hiberante